AnnaVM/From-Zero-to-Bar-Chart/README.md

 ![Congratulations](https://github.com/rcrocker13/From-Zero-to-Bar-Chart/blob/master/you-did-it.png)

-If you'd like understand more about how CSS works please visit <howylearn.com> for more details.
+If you'd like understand more about how CSS works visit [Getting to Know CSS](http://learn.shayhowe.com/html-css/getting-to-know-css/).

 Congratulations, you did it!

 [(back to Work Flow)](#work-flow)

-### Enhancements

 ### License